Director of Public Policy Initiatives

 Experience: Five years of experience in administrative staff or professional work.
 Three (3) years of this experience must have involved leading initiatives or projects.

 1. Additional experience in administrative staff or professional work in the field of disabilities or related field or in public policy in any field may be substituted on a year-for-year basis for the required education.

 2. Additional graduate level education at an accredited college or university may be substituted at the rate of 30 semester credit hours on a year to year basis for the required general experience.

 3. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer involving staff work related to the administration of rules, regulations, policy, procedures and processes, or overseeing or coordinating unit operations or functioning as a staff assistant to a higher ranking commissioned officer on a year to year basis for the required education and experience.

 DESIRED OR PREFERRED QUALIFICATIONS

-For education obtained outside the U.S., a copy of the equivalent American education as determined by a foreign credential evaluation service may be required prior to hire.
+For education obtained outside the U.S., a copy of the equivalent American education as determined by a foreign credential evaluation service must accompany the application

 People with disabilities and bilingual candidates are encouraged to apply.